 I provide a supportive, understanding and safe place where you can explore your concerns and find a way forward.
 I draw on many techniques, theories and my own experience, to listen and respond to each individual.

 My therapeutic focus is on the person and their lived experience, which includes their feelings, emotions and thoughts.
 Through empathic understanding I help clients build cohesion and resilience.
-I combine an awareness of somatics and the bodily level of experience with a humanistic approach to the integration of all parts of the Self.
+I work relationally, and combine somatic (bodily) awareness with a humanistic integration of all parts of the self.

-I am listed on the Referral Database of the Blue Knot Foundation as a health practitioner with experience in supporting adult survivors of childhood trauma and abuse.
+I am listed on the Referral Database of the Blue Knot Foundation as a mental health practitioner with experience in supporting adult survivors of childhood trauma and abuse.

-|In 2013 I completed a Master of Counselling at La Trobe University.
-In recent years I have studied meditation in various forms, including Mindfulness-Based Stress Reduction, Kum Nye Tibetan Yoga and Transforming Stress into Well-Being.
-In 2018 I completed a course in contemporary psychotherapy with the Institute for the Psychoanalytic Study of Subjectivity (IPSS), New York.
+I have studied various forms of meditation, including Mindfulness-Based Stress Reduction, Kum Nye Tibetan Yoga and Transforming Stress into Well-Being.
+I completed a Master of Counselling at La Trobe University in 2014.
+I studied contemporary relational psychotherapy with the Institute for the Psychoanalytic Study of Subjectivity (IPSS), New York, in 2018.